 Fill the sink with water.

-Select the water bucket and place them on top of the slabs.
+Select the water bucket and place it on top of the slabs.
 Minecraft now allows you to place water blocks.
 This will give you a realistic sink to look at.

 Create a command block